gu-fan/riv.vim/doc/riv.rst

     Default is 1.

-    :NOTE: When you write file without updating folding, Folding structure of document will be breaked.
+    :NOTE: When you write to a file without updating folding, Previous folding structure of the document will be breaked.
+           Manual updating is needed.

            So use it with caution.